peterw

 Sawubona

 If I'm following one at least of the threads here at all, I'm understanding that you had to pay for your own lunch, Paul?
 And Dr. Laband and Ian Knight and the rest as well?
-That's unconscionable !
+That's unconscionable Surprised !
 It would have been my shout if I'd been there and you can take that to the bank!

 Coll